Leave It To Venus In Aquarius To Find Your Perfect Match

 What makes Venus’ stroll in Aquarius unique this year is that Pluto and four retrograde planets — Mars, Mercury, Jupiter and Uranus — are going to dance with the planet of amore.
 More than ever, we could have the urge to make amends with exes and reconcile with our past selves.

 These are some upcoming moments that stick out the most.
-When Venus connects with Pluto on December 7 in the same sign, it will add intense emotions, including jealousy, to the vibe.
+When Venus connects with Pluto on 7th December in the same sign, it will add intense emotions, including jealousy, to the vibe.
 We might even need to express ourselves erotically if our desires are unmet, which could cause friction in relationships.
-December 12’s opposition between Venus and Mars retrograde in Leo will cause disputes with others due to pent-up frustrations and insecurities.
-Venus’ square to Uranus retrograde in Taurus on December 28 pushes us to assert our autonomy.
+12th December's opposition between Venus and Mars retrograde in Leo will cause disputes with others due to pent-up frustrations and insecurities.
+Venus’ square to Uranus retrograde in Taurus on 28th December pushes us to assert our autonomy.
 We may be sassy because we want to seek new adventures and meet exciting people.
 Give yourself a chance to do just that.
 Be free, like a bird.

 Important Dates

-December 13: Venus in Aquarius harmonizes with Mercury retrograde in Sagittarius, allowing us to reflect on past partnerships.
+13th December: Venus in Aquarius harmonises with Mercury retrograde in Sagittarius, allowing us to reflect on past partnerships.
 Watch out for communication from exes on this day!

 AdvertisementADVERTISEMENT